opendatasoft/slate/source/includes/_form_widgets.md

 </datalist>
 ```

-The `multidatalist` widget is to be rendered as multiple text inputs with an autocomplete feature, with the possibility to remove and add more inputs.
+The `multidatalist` widget will render as multiple text inputs with an autocomplete feature, with the possibility to remove and add more inputs.

 <div class="clearfix"></div>